 But what about websites that have banners or other irrelevant content?
 Won't that confuse Simon into thinking the page has changed?
 Nope!
 Simon has a very useful feature called Filters, where you can tell it what part of the page to look for, e.g. a comment count on a blog, or the lead headline area on a news site.
 Filters can also optionally detect if the output is different than the previous time they checked.

 Multiple filters can be chained to perform operations on the text output by the service.
 They can also look at the output of any previous filters, and other values, specified as the input for each filter.

-Like services, filters can be customized as desired via the New/Edit Filter, and used in any number of tests.
+Like services, filters can be customized as desired via the Filter Info pane and used in any number of tests.
 Many filters define default behavior that can be customized for each test, for maximum flexibility.

 The provided filters include: